NikhileshThiru/RefNet/README.md

 - [OpenAlex](https://openalex.org/) for providing research paper data
 - [D3.js](https://d3js.org/) for graph visualization capabilities
+- [OpenAI](https://openai.com/) for AI-powered research analysis
 - The academic research community for inspiration and use cases
+- HackGT 12 organizers and judges for the recognition